A project of The George Washington University Contact us at factdesk@facethefactsusa.org

 Lack of access is more common among poorer and less educated Americans.
 99 percent of households making $150,000 or more had Internet access, compared to only 57 percent of households making $15,000 or less.

 Today’s video makes clear how the Internet hasn’t touched everyone just yet.
-Watch it, share it, then consider this question in the discussion thread below: should government money go to make broadband connections as common as phone or electricity hookups?
+Watch it, share it, then join discussion below.
+Should government money go to make broadband connections as common as phone or electricity hookups?
+Is it worth a small increase in your cellphone bill to take a step in that direction?